 change in circumstances and the proposed change is in the child’s

 best interest.
 However, it can be difficult to prove that the change significant

 If you believe that it is in your child’s best interest to either

-modify or prevent a change in child custody,
+modify or prevent a change in child custody, The Law Offices of Robert

-counsel from our experienced firm.
+our experienced firm.

 What Type of Change is Considered Substantial?

 The first step a family law judge in Florida will take when reviewing a

 child custody modification petition is whether or not the change in circumstances